Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

 When you are evaluating your thyroid lab tests you want to look at the “optimal” lab values that I will be discussing.

-These values will most likely differ from the "normal" ranges that your general physician will be using when determining if your lab tests are indeed normal.
+These values will most likely differ from the “normal” ranges that your general physician will use when determining if your lab tests are indeed normal.

 This results in much confusion among patients which leads them here to ask me if their tests are normal.